-Having worked with a number of NFL, NBA and college coaches and teams and many businesses I can attest that the principles for leading and managing great teams really do apply to both.
-And what I love about sports is that in the course of just a few months it’s clear to the coach, the players and the millions of fans watching the game on television whether or not the coach’s leadership and teambuilding principles and strategies have worked.
+Having worked with a number of NFL, purchase NBA and college coaches and teams and many businesses I can attest that the principles for leading and managing great teams really do apply to both.
+And what I love about sports is that in the course of just a few months it’s clear to the coach, sale the players and the millions of fans watching the game on television whether or not the coach’s leadership and teambuilding principles and strategies have worked.

 So how do great coaches get buy in from their teams?
 How do they create a real team that is truly committed to each other?
 How do they prevent individual and organization negativity from sabotaging the team?
 And most important of all, what can we learn from these coaches when building our own business teams and organizations.
 Let’s start with culture.